sebastian-gregoricchio/snakeATAC/README.md

 ### 02_BAM
 When the reads are aligned onto the reference genome by bwa, the resulting SAM files are filtered for mapping quality (MAPQ) and the mithocondrial (suffix: woMT) reads are removed before sorting.
+Flagstat metrics is generated for each file and stored in the homonym folder.

 ### 03_BAM_dedup / 03_BAM_mdup
 PICARD is used to remove (suffix: dedup) or mark (suffix: mdup) duplicates in the BAM files.
-The resulting BAMs are stored in the subfolder "unshifted_bams".
-Then, the transposome insertion bias introduced by the Tn5 is corrected by [deeptools alignmentSieve](https://deeptools.readthedocs.io/en/develop/content/tools/alignmentSieve.html) (suffix: shifted).
+The resulting BAMs are stored in the subfolder "unshifted_bams", while the PICARD metrics is stored in the "metrics" folder.
+A fastq quality control (fastQC) and relative multiQC report is performed on the unshifted bams.<br>
+Then, the Tn5 nick reparation bias is corrected by shifting of the reads using [deeptools alignmentSieve](https://deeptools.readthedocs.io/en/develop/content/tools/alignmentSieve.html) (suffix: shifted).
+Flagstat metrics is generated for each unshifted and shifted bam file and stored in the "falgstat" folder.